Accident At Work Solicitors — Scotland

 How Much Compensation?

-In most instances, you may claim compensation for a variety of things, including:
+You may claim compensation for a variety of things, including:

 - Medical expenses: Covers private rehabilitation, hospital treatment and ongoing therapy.